pydicom/pydicom/doc/guides/encoding/encoder_plugins.rst

     * ``'number_of_frames'``: :class:`int` - the number of image frames
       contained in `src`
     * ``'bits_allocated'``: :class:`int` - the number of bits used to contain
-      each pixel in `src`, should be a multiple of 8.
+      each pixel in `src`, should be 1 or a multiple of 8.
     * ``'bits_stored'``: :class:`int` - the number of bits actually used by
       each pixel in `src`, e.g. 12-bit pixel data (range 0 to 4095) will be contained by 16-bits (range 0 to 65535).